ctrueden/ctrueden.github.io/_pages/deus/SessionMon14.md

 Several people also perceive another aura in this room, a very powerful mind.
 Nikolai is pretty sure it isn't physical.
 Adam feels that it is paying particular attention to him.

 Cain looks up from what he is doing.
 "Good day, sirs, madam.
 It appears that I don't need this anymore."
 He has had a neural jack installed.
-He reaches back into it, and pulls out what looks to be ((NPCScorpio|a light yellow marble)).
+He reaches back into it, and pulls out what looks to be [a light yellow marble](NPCScorpio).
 A kind of shadowy tentacle emerges from his forehead and wraps around it.
 The tentacle appears to be sucking something out of the marble.
 Some of the people here realize with varying amounts of horror or awe that Cain appears to be sucking the soul out of a Zodiac computer.

 The presence in the room seems to lash out somehow.
 The large black man issues a guttural cry and charges at Cain.